What does a dishwasher or washing machine’s sanitizing cycle really do?

 Q: How do regular appliances work vs. sanitizing appliances?

 Petrino: Some appliances have a sanitize cycle.
 The best sanitation cycles meet the standards set by the National Sanitation Foundation.
 NSF-certified appliances (clothes washers, dryers and dishwashers) undergo testing to ensure that the appliances eliminate potentially harmful allergens, [some] microorganisms and bacteria.
 For washers, the wash water must reach 131 degrees and for dishwashers, the rinse temperature must reach 150 degrees.
+[Dishwashers have internal heaters to increase the water temperature and so do some washing machines.]
 Depending on the machine and its available cycles, dust mite allergens, feline dander, canine dander and birch pollen, a common cause of hay fever, may be reduced.

 Q: Why choose a sanitizing appliance?